bweatherson/demons/latest-export.md

 But recently it has been proven that the answer to the general question is no. Mark @Fey2012 showed that there are symmetric positive-sum two-player games that have only asymmetric equilibria.^[Fey also includes a nice chronology of some of the proofs of positive answers to restricted forms of the question.]
 And Dimitrios @Xefteris2015 showed that there is a symmetric three-player zero-sum that has only asymmetric equilibria.
 In fact, he showed that a very familiar game, a version of a Hotelling–Downs model of elections, has this property.
 Here's how he describes the game.

 > Consider a unit mass of voters.
 Each voter is characterized by her ideal policy.
 We assume that the ideal policies of the voters are uniformly distributed in [0, 1].
-We moreover assume that three candidates $A$, $B$ and $C$ compete for a single office.
+We moreover assume that three candidates A, B and C compete for a single office.
 Each candidate $J \in \{A, B, C\}$ announces a policy $s_J \in [0, 1]$  and each voter votes for the candidate who announced the policy platform which is nearest to her ideal policy.
 If a voter is indifferent between two or among all three candidates she evenly splits her vote between/among them.
 A candidate $J \in \{A, B, C\}$ gets a payoff equal to one if she receives a vote-share strictly larger than the vote-share of each of the two other candidates.
 If two candidates tie in the first place each gets a payoff equal to one half.
 If all three candidates receive the same vote-shares then each gets a payoff equal to one third.
-In all other cases a candidate gets a payoff equal to zero. @Xefteris2015, 124
+In all other cases a candidate gets a payoff equal to zero. [@Xefteris2015, 124]

 It is clear that there is no symmetric pure-strategy equilibrium here.
 If all candidates announced the same policy, everyone would get a payoff of $\frac{1}{3}$.
-But no matter what that strategy is, if $B$ and $C$ announce the same policy, then $A$ has a winning move available.
+But no matter what that strategy is, if B and C announce the same policy, then A has a winning move available.

 What's more surprising, and what Xefteris proves, is that there is no symmetric mixed strategy equilibria either.
 Again, in such an equilibrium, any player would have a payoff of $\frac{1}{3}$.
 Very roughly, the proof that no such equilibrium exists is that random deviations from the equilibrium are as likely to lead to winning as losing, so they have a payoff of roughly $\frac{1}{2}$.
 So there is no incentive to stay in equilibrium.
 So no symmetric equilibrium exists.

 But if Uniqueness is true, and if it is possible to play the game under circumstances of common knowledge of rationality and kind, then there must be a symmetric equilibrium.
 The reason is that a version of the proof of the previous section still goes through.
-Whatever credal distribution $A$ has over $B$'s possible policies, $A$ must also have over $C$'s policies (since they both adopt the uniquely rational strategy), and she must know that $B$ and $C$ each have over each other's policies and over hers, and these distributions must be consistent with each player having these credal distributions while thinking that the other players have the same distributions and are maximising expected utility.
-In other words, the assumptions we've made about the game imply that $A$ has a credal distribution $F$ over $B$'s possible policies only if the mixed strategy triple where each player adopts $F$ as their mixed strategy is itself an equilibrium.
+Whatever credal distribution A has over B's possible policies, A must also have over C's policies (since they both adopt the uniquely rational strategy), and she must know that B and C each have over each other's policies and over hers, and these distributions must be consistent with each player having these credal distributions while thinking that the other players have the same distributions and are maximising expected utility.
+In other words, the assumptions we've made about the game imply that A has a credal distribution $F$ over B's possible policies only if the mixed strategy triple where each player adopts $F$ as their mixed strategy is itself an equilibrium.
 And that would be a symmetric equilibrium.
 But no symmetric equilibrium exists.

 But if we drop Uniqueness, it is possible to keep all the other assumptions.
 As Xefteris points out, the game has asymmetric equilibria.
 Here is one possible model for the game.

-- $A$ plays 0.6 (and wins), $B$ and $C$ each play 0.4 (and lose).
+- A plays 0.6 (and wins), B and C each play 0.4 (and lose).
 - Each player has a correct belief about what the other players will play.
-- But both $B$ and $C$ know they cannot win given the other player's moves, so they pick a move completely arbitrarily.
+- But both B and C know they cannot win given the other player's moves, so they pick a move completely arbitrarily.
 - Further, each player has a correct belief about why each player makes the move they make.

 This is the coherent equilibria that Xefteris describes, but note that it is rather implausible that we'd end up there in a real-life version of the game.
 It requires two of the players to know that one of the other players will be indifferent between their options, but from this draw a correct inference about what they will do.
 That's not particularly plausible.
 So let's note that there is a somewhat more plausible way to get all three players to make those moves.

-- $A$ plays 0.6 (and wins), $B$ and $C$ each play 0.4 (and lose).
+- A plays 0.6 (and wins), B and C each play 0.4 (and lose).
 - The only two rational plays are 0.4 and 0.6, but each of them is permissible.
 - In any world that a player believes to be actual, or a player believes another player believes to be actual, or a player believes another player believes another player believes to be actual, etc., the following two conditions hold.
 - If a player plays 0.6, they believe the other two players will play 0.4, and hence playing 0.6 is a winning move.